 Preparing Trees for Winter

-This page was adapted from the article, "Winter Prep for Trees," which appeared in Crop & Pest Report on September 23, 2021.
+This page was adapted from the article, "Winter Prep for Trees," which appeared in Crop & Pest Report on September 22, 2022.

 Finally, make sure to protect the stems of young/small trees from the various ravages of winter.
 Often, this means putting some type of white wrap or corrugated white pipe on the stem to help prevent sunscald (another form of winter injury).
-Perhaps more importantly, these products can help prevent damage from deer, rabbits or voles.
+Perhaps more importantly, these products can help prevent damage from deer, rabbits, or voles.
 Make sure that the wrap goes high enough that it will reach well beyond the expected snowpack, as rabbits can climb the drifts and girdle stems or even branches of deciduous trees.
-Sometimes, it may even be better to place a fence further out from the stem, to keep the deer away from the branches.
+Sometimes, it may even be better to place a fence further out from the stem, to keep the deer away from the lower branches.